SkyrilHD/HP-8x70W-Hackintosh/README.md

 * Smart Card: Disabled

-## Monterey (NVIDIA GPUs)
+## Monterey and newer

-For those using an NVIDIA GPU wanting to run Monterey:

-1. Navigate to `Kernel > Misc > Security` and change `SecureBootModel` from `Enabled` to `Disabled`

-2. Nagivate to `NVRAM > 7C436110-AB2A-4BBB-A880-FE41995C9F82` and change `csr-active-config` from `00000000` to `02080000`
+For users who wish to run Monterey or a newer version:

+- NVIDIA

-After installing Monterey, you need to install the Post-Install Volume Patch using [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) to patch the NVIDIA graphics kexts back to Monterey.
+  After installation, it is necessary to apply the Post-Install Root Patch using [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) to patch the NVIDIA graphics kexts back to Monterey+.
 Keep in mind that you'll lose System Integrity Protection and the ability to apply Delta OTA updates for doing this.

   The patch needs to be reapplied after every macOS update.

+- AMD

-AMD users won't need to do any of the steps above, as Monterey natively supports all GCN based AMD GPUs.
+  AMD users won't need to follow the earlier mentioned steps, as Monterey natively supports all GCN-based AMD GPUs.
+However, starting with Ventura, you will need to install the Post-Install Root Patch.

 ## Credits

 Thanks to:

-- me (for wasting my time writing this, providing fixes and creating this EFI)
+- myself (for wasting my time writing this, providing fixes, and creating this EFI)
-- acidanthera (for making an awesome bootloader)
+- acidanthera (for developing an awesome bootloader)
-- Rehabman (for fixing keyboard issues and providing patches for 8x70)
+- Rehabman (for providing patches for 8x70)
-- [TECHNIKVERBOT](https://github.com/TECHNIKVERBOT) (for the idea to do this because there were no downloads outside of China :P)
+- [TECHNIKVERBOT](https://github.com/TECHNIKVERBOT) (for suggesting this idea due to lack of downloads outside of China :P)
-- [HansHubertHass](https://github.com/HansHubertHass) and [Bautheile](https://github.com/Bautheile) (for being our testers)
+- [HansHubertHass](https://github.com/HansHubertHass) and [Bautheile](https://github.com/Bautheile) (for their valuable testing)
-- [Krutav](https://forums.macrumors.com/threads/2011-imac-graphics-card-upgrade.1596614/post-30941047) (Dell vBIOS injection through OpenCore on the ROMless HP FirePro M4000)
+- [Krutav](https://forums.macrumors.com/threads/2011-imac-graphics-card-upgrade.1596614/post-30941047) (for Dell vBIOS injection through OpenCore on the ROMless HP FirePro M4000)
+- [onejay09](https://www.insanelymac.com/forum/topic/323010-please-help-me-fix-brightness-control-nvidia-graphics-only-laptop/) (for providing fixes for backlight control on NVIDIA cards)
+- [ubihazard](https://github.com/ubihazard) (for [porting](https://github.com/ubihazard/OpenCorePkg-ProBook) RehabMan's ProBook 4x30s EFI modules to OpenCore)
+- [5T33Z0](https://github.com/5T33Z0) (for enabling [XCPM](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs) on Catalina+)